 [AL] • I love your instrumental albums just as much as your singer-songwriter material. how did you decide you wanted to create that type of album?

 [RC] • my first love has always been to write and perform my singer-songwriter songs, but i have a very impulsive mind and one halloween while eating a huge bowl of candy and not being able to sleep, I decided to sit at the piano and write out and compose these melodies that were stuck in my head. three days later those songs became the foundation of the 'under the lilac sky' album. i will always be proud of that album. to this day i still receive emails from people in Asia who have downloaded the album for free (Asians apparently love instrumental music, I love that).
 They'll email to say hi or tell me what they feel when they listen to that album or ask me to visit their country.
 The emails are always in broken english and that is the best part.
-I joke that I am possibly the David Hasselhoff of Japan.
+Maybe I could be the David Hasselhoff of Japan.